yiweizh/excavator_arm_obstacle_avoidance/perception/readme.md

 ../build/pc_saver/pc_saver
 <Press Enter to generate point cloud>
 ```
 You can press multiple times to save frames and pcd files.
+Those saved files are located at dataset/.

 To run segmentation,